 Yes!
-We can help you design and create your app, including:
+We can help you design and create your mobile app, including:

 Yes!
 We not only develop new apps, but will take on the maintenance and updates for existing apps as well.

 Use our Support Page to contact our team and find out how we can help you.

-There is no need to register or jump through any hoops.
+There is no need to register for our referral program or jump through any hoops.
 Our referral program is simple.
-Just fill out our Referral Form anytime you want to refer a friend or business associate, and let us do the heavy lifting.
+Just fill out our Referral Form anytime you want to refer a friend or business associate and let us do the heavy lifting.
 If they sign up for our online marketing services, we’ll contact you about your reward.

 It’s the simplest referral program you’ll come across.
 There’s no registration, no links, and no affiliate numbers.
 Simply fill out our referral form anytime you want to refer a potential client our way.
 If they sign on with our services, you qualify for a $100 gift card.

 Please read our Referrals page for full details.

 Yes!
 We are firm believers in allowing our clients access to the content of their own websites.
 If we have built your site and are managing it, you should already have been given a login.
 If you are unsure how to log in, or don’t have your username and password, please use our Support Form to request it.
 We can also arrange a short training session to get you up to speed with making edits to your pages and adding blog posts.

 You can definitely include video in blog posts and pages.
 We recommend you upload your videos to YouTube, which can then be embedded on your website.
 Not only is YouTube extremely functional across platforms, but just having it on YouTube is one more way to promote your business.